revskill10/as_json_with_includes/README.md

 # AsJsonWithIncludes

 ## Problem:

-1. we have complicated includes
+- We have complicated includes

 ```
 includes = [:a, :b, :c, :d, {:e => {:f => [:g, :g]}}]
 ```

-2. we can use it like this:
+- We can use it like this:

 ```
 model = model_1.submodels.includes(includes)
 ```

-3. the data is now in rails and we have to convert the data to json but we cannot do `render :json => submodels, :include => includes` this is because the ":include =>" attribute expects a different format:
+- The data is now in rails and we have to convert the data to json but we cannot do `render :json => submodels, :include => includes` this is because the ":include =>" attribute expects a different format:

 ```
 [:a, :b, :c, :d, {:e => {:include => {:f => {:include => [:g, :h]}}}}]
 ```

-which we have to manually write
+which we have to manually write.

+## Solution:

-## Solution: this gem takes active_record_includes of the form:
+This gem takes active_record_includes of the form:

 ```
 [:a, :b, :c, :d, {:e => {:f => [:g, :h]}}]